mohammed-ihtisham/61040-portfolio/README.md

-# Template Portfolio
-This will be your portfolio repository.
-Use this as a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) and customize it to your own tastes.
-We gave you a starting point with a space to describe yourself and a link to where your assignment 1 file can be.

 # About Me
-*My name is Amber Horvath, I'm a postdoctoral associate researching code comprehension interventions, it's nice to meet you!
-[Here is a link to my real website.](https://amberhorvath.com)
+*My name is Mohammed Ihtisham, I'm a senior at MIT studying Computer Science & Engineering (6-3) and Business Analytics (15-2).
+I'm very interested in the intersections of software engineering, artificial intelligence, and entrepreneurship.
+[Here is a link to my real website (not updated post 2024).](https://mohammed-ihtisham.github.io/)*
-Now you should write something about yourself here!*

 Some fun facts about me:
-1. I love hockey.
-2. I do pottery.
-3. I have an extra bone in my right foot.
+1. I really enjoy playing football as a wide reciever.
+2. Besides coding, I'm very interested in graphic design since I was younger.
+3. I'm a huge car guy and am obsessed with sports cars (especially BMWs).

 ![picture of snow leopard mama and baby](https://pbs.twimg.com/media/GzYlia3XMAAWfm4?format=jpg&name=4096x4096)